Linux-Enjoyer/Website/accessdenied-2022/README.md

 Sample explanation:
 5726 can be represented as the sum of 1856 + 1856 + 2014.
 ```
-Mathematically we want to find integers x and y that satisfy $$1856x + 2014y = n$$ for a given input integer n
+Mathematically we want to find integers x and y that satisfy `1856x + 2014y = n` for a given input integer n

 My first instinct was to calculate gcd(1856,2014) and as long as gcd(1856,2014) divides n we have a solution.